calugo/ElectronPolymerPubnub/README.md

 ## OS notes

-It works oaut of the box in Linux and OSX, I have not try in Windows, I really hope to be able to provide installers at some point.
+The app works out of the box in Linux and OSX, I have not tried out in Windows.
+I really hope to be able to provide installers at some point.

 Below there are instructions I ripped off from [leoweigand's](https://github.com/leoweigand/electron-arduino-quickstart) README.